c-ehrlich/t3-tutorial-pre/README.md

 - Advanced Next-Auth patterns
 - Websockets (due to Lambdas - use an external service!)
 - Other deployment options
-- Let me know if you are interested in a follow-up that covers
+- Let me know if you are interested in a follow-up that covers any of these things

 ## What will we be doing?
 - Take a look at the finished app